-Offering multiple contact options gives your end-users a better experience as well.
-They can self-serve by searching the Help Center, and they can choose to reach out to an agent in the way that best fits their situation - via Chat for real-time help, Talk if they prefer to be reached by phone, or by filing a ticket if they don’t need immediate assistance.
+Offering multiple contact options gives your end users a better experience as well.
+They can self-serve by searching the help center, and they can choose to reach out to an agent in the way that best fits their situation – via live chat for real-time help, Talk if they prefer to be reached by phone, or by filing a ticket if they don’t need immediate assistance.

-Planning your Web Widget strategy for Zendesk Suite
+Planning your Web Widget (Classic) strategy for Zendesk Suite

 - Business hours: When do you offer live support (via Chat or Talk)?
 How do you want to respond to customer service requests outside of business hours?